This book is for you if you are interested in the scientific evidence and experience relevant to the practical conservation of bats.

-For each intervention, the book summarises studies captured by the Conservation Evidence project, where that intervention has been tested and its effects on bats quantified.
+It presents a well-researched global list of interventions that could benefit bats.
+Each intervention is contextualised with evidence-based studies captured by the Conservation Evidence project.
 The result is a thorough guide to what is known, or not known, about the effectiveness of bat conservation actions throughout the world.

 This book is written for people who have to make decisions about how best to support or conserve biodiversity.
 You might be a land manager, a conservationist in the public or private sector, a farmer, a campaigner, an advisor or consultant, a policymaker, a researcher or someone taking action to protect your own local wildlife.